 There is no other breed of horse that changes over the years the way many Appaloosas do.
-Many of them roan out (varnish roaning), making them look like a completely different horse than they did when they were young and/or when they were registered.
+Many of them varnish, making them look like a completely different horse than they did when they were young and/or when they were registered.
 This is one of the reasons it's so extremely important to get good photos for ICAA to have on file, and very detailed descriptions on their Certificates of Registration.

 Things happen....
 Papers get lost or destroyed and duplicates are needed.
-A horse that was born solid may color out, and you want to advance it.
+A horse that was born solid may later display a coat pattern, and you want to advance it.
 You may need to be able to prove to a potential buyer that the horse you're selling is the same horse pictured on the back of its papers.
 There are numerous reasons why you, or someone who owns the horse you registered years ago, may need to prove that it is the same horse.

 The only way to do that with many Appaloosas is to pull out the old pictures and visually match leg and/or face markings, if the face markings are even still visible.
 If the horse has a lot of spots it's not usually a problem, although even those can "migrate" somewhat.
 A buyer may need to go more by the written description on the papers than the photos on the back.
-To give duplicate papers, or to advance a horse that has colored out, the new photos that are sent in have to be matched to the original photos uses for registration.
+To give duplicate papers, or to advance a horse that has developed a coat pattern, the new photos that are sent in have to be matched to the original photos used for registration.

 Many horses are born with just some white flakes over their hips.
 Some are born solid.
-With age, and the affect of varnish roaning, these coat patterns can change dramatically.
-Sometimes these horses have spots, but you can't see them until they varnish/roan around those spots.
-A snowcap or blanket may varnish/roan out to the point you can't see where the blanket begins and ends.
+With age, and the affects of varnishing, these coat patterns can change dramatically.
+Sometimes these horses have spots, but you can't see them until they varnish around those spots.
+A snowcap or blanket may varnish to the point you can't see where the blanket begins and ends.
 While getting good face shots to show face markings is very important, if the horse varnishes out enough over the years, there is a good chance you won't be able to determine if there ever was a face marking.

-Not every Appaloosa varnishes out, while some varnish out to the point of looking nearly white when they get older.
-And there are many variations in between.
+Not every Appaloosa varnishes.
+Some varnish to the point of looking nearly white when they get older but there are many variations in between.
 If a horse was born with something as minute as a partial half pastern on one leg, this could be the only way to identify it later in life.